AVEgame/AVE-docs/guide.md

 This example will start with you being bored.
 You will be presented with one option: watching Star Trek.
 Once you click this option, you will be sent to the room with ID `trek`, where you have one option: to turn off Star Trek.
 Doing this sends you back to this first room.

+Room descriptions can contain line breaks. `<newline>` with spaces either side will be converted into a line break.
+For example:

+    # trek
+    You are watching Star Trek. <newline> This is a second line of text.
+    Stop watching Star Trek => start

 Items
 -----
 Items can be added to a user's inventory with the `+` symbol at the end of a line.